-Another configurable repositioning behavior but is not show in the flowchart is the option to always start rendering the media data at the requested reposition position.
-If this behavior is enabled and PVPlayer engine will always tell the sink nodes to skip media data up to the requested reposition position irrespective of where the source node starts sending the media data from.
+Another configurable repositioning behavior which is not show in the flowchart is the option to always start rendering the media data at the requested reposition position.
+By default, the PVPlayer engine will always tell the sink nodes to skip media data up to the requested reposition position irrespective of where the source node starts sending the media data from.
+This is governed by the boolean parameter "aSkipToRequestedPosition" of the SetPlaybackRange() API, which is set to true by default.
+If this is turned off, then the sink node will try to render all media data that it receives as long as it is received on time.